Tell Your Story - Shape the future of women's health

 The WHC engages women to share their real-life experiences navigating Alberta's health system in the face of menstrual, reproductive and sexual health challenges.

-When women tell their story it empowers other women to become their own health advocate and take charge of their experiences in their home, workplace and doctors office.
-It lets them know they are not lazy, crazy, or depressed…and they are not alone.
+When women tell their story it empowers other women to become their own health advocate.
+It encourages them to take charge of their experiences in their home, workplace and doctor's office.
+It lets them know they are not lazy, crazy, or depressed … and they are not alone.

 Women helping women changes lives!

 This is your story and should be told your way!
 You can share it as a video, an audio file, a narrative story or a timeline of events.
 It can be as long or as short as you wish and it can be your whole story or a single part you want to share.The tips and talking points below may help you in sharing your story.

 All story submissions must include a Release Form

 How to submit:

 Send your story and your completed release form to info@TheWHC.ca

 - paste a YouTube link

 Provide The WHC with your social media links and we will tag you on your story post